About The Northern Sound System

-Northern Sound System (NSS) is the City of Playford’s youth development facility located in Elizabeth, South Australia.
+The Northern Sound System (NSS) is the City of Playford’s Youth Music Centre located in Elizabeth, South Australia.
 NSS uses music to engage with young people, building on the rich musical history of Adelaide’s northern suburbs.
 Since the 1970s, the area has been a spawning ground for musical talent in South Australia, with popular Australian artists such as Cold Chisel, The Angels and the Little River Band earning their stripes in venues across the city.

 NSS is a truly innovative community facility.
 Nationally, there are other youth engagement facilities as well as council-supported music programs, with live music venues and recording studios found in every city.
 But to combine these things in one place is rare.